ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 For more information, check out this blog post by Tim Beiko on [How The Merge Impacts Ethereum’s Application Layer](https://blog.ethereum.org/2021/11/29/how-the-merge-impacts-app-layer/).
 </ExpandableCard>

-## What date is The Merge? {#wen-merge}
+## What date is The Merge? {#when-merge}

 The Merge is happening on 14/15th September.
-The precise timing depends upon how the network hash rate develops and it can be monitored at [bordel.wtf](bordel.wtf).
+The precise timing depends upon how the network hash rate develops and it can be monitored at [bordel.wtf](https://bordel.wtf/).
 The Merge will be triggered when the network passes a threshold accumulated difficulty, known as the TTD (terminal total difficulty).
 You can track total difficulty milestones using the [Nethermind TTD bot](https://explorer.forta.network/bot/0x5c2f5e0854ff24b425efc3a860953ee2923d9b0bc73ea86acd29d45d588e7bdc).

 ## After The Merge {#after-the-merge}